ajimenezrosa/CFDscraper/README.md

 CFDscraper
 ==========

-A simple module for scraping financial data from javascript web tables and writig the data to SQL.
+A simple module for scraping financial data from dynamic web tables.
+Data is written to any SQL database using SQLalchemy.